Advance-Technologies-Foundation/repository/README.md

 Another way to be sure your application works correctly is testing your solution using mocking data provider.
 To use that way you have to use new nuget package `ATF.Repository.Mock` (https://www.nuget.org/packages/ATF.Repository.Mock).

+`ATF.Repository.Mock` is a powerful tool for mocking all interactions with data.

 First you need to install that package to your unit-test project.

 ```dotnetcli